holberton-school-colombia/tests_simple_shell/README.md

 # tests_simple_shell

-This repository is created for Holberton School Colombia Students, the porpuose of this repository is to create a test suit for the Shell project.
+This repository is created for Holberton School Colombia Students, the porpuose of this repository is to hold a test suit for the Shell project.

 Some recommendations to contribute to the tests suit repo for the Shell Project:
 - Create a branch per team and work on your branch.